-Advantages Disadvantages IAM Role - This method is more secure than None using IAM user - The procedure for for maintaining key information is simple.
-IAM User You can set access permissions for each instance later.
-The risk of key information leakage is high.
-The procedure for maintaining key information is complicated.
+Advantages Disadvantages

+IAM role None

+- This method is more secure than

+using IAM user

+- The procedure for for maintaining

+key information is simple.

+IAM user You can set access permissions for

+each instance later.
+The risk of key information leakage

+is high.

+The procedure for maintaining key

+information is complicated.